Grow chemical seaweed in a beaker!

 FAQ and troubleshooting

-If these compounds mix, it will be hard to distinguish the different colors of seaweed.
-Additionally, the seaweed growing from the last salt added will dominate over the rest of seaweed, and the result will not be as diverse.
+If these compounds mix, it will be difficult to distinguish the different colors of seaweed.
+Additionally, the seaweed made from the last salt added will dominate over the rest of seaweed, and the result will not be as diverse.

-In that case, just continue the experiment and see what happens.
-Afterward, try repeating the experiment and leaving gaps between the compounds.
+Just continue the experiment and see what happens.
+Afterward, try repeating the experiment with larger gaps between the compounds.
 Compare the results.
-This is rather an experiment within an experiment!
+This is like an experiment within an experiment!

 Prepare a potassium hexacyanoferrate(II) K4[Fe(CN)6] solution.

 Pour various metal compounds (called metal salts) into different areas of the beaker.